Nicolas-Puccio/caravaneer-2/README.md

 2. Make extra caravans while playing
 3. Make extra towns (succeeded adding static towns, but not generating them while playing)
 4. Visual indicator if buy/sell price of a good is high/low in the current trade (partially done)
-5. add config.txt to enable/disable any feature
+5. Add config.txt to enable/disable any feature